gideondsouza/AutoDocumentFeed_for_WIA/README.md

 This project is a clone of this : http://adfwia.codeplex.com/

-After scouring the web I managed to write a small class library that allows you to use Windows® Image Acquisition 2.0 lib to scan multiple images from scanners with an auto document feeder.
+After scouring the web I managed to write a small class library that allows you to use WindowsÂ® Image Acquisition 2.0 lib to scan multiple images from scanners with an auto document feeder.

 So its plain and simple to use and also contains a Win forms test app.